Tutorial

 Key takeaway: /memory transforms Claude Code into a personalized assistant that remembers your conventions between each session.

-How to correct an error with /rewind? (~2 min)
+How to correct a Claude Code error? (~2 min)

-To understand how /rewind interacts with Git operations, check the Git integration tutorial which explains the relationship between Claude Code history and Git history.
+To understand how Claude Code interacts with Git operations, check the Git integration tutorial which explains the relationship between Claude Code history and Git history.

 How to diagnose problems with /doctor? (~3 min)